zmlka/undisciplinary/mitasova_critical.md

 1. Jiří Ševčík mentions something along the lines of "the problem of this approach is it's unsocial"
     1. It is unclear if he was referring to Eisenman's understanding of architecture, or Terragni's building.
-1. An overdressed (three piece suit, pocket square) man wanted clarification the role of post-factum interpretation
+Monika stated that Terragni's building did have a social agenda, but did not state anything on Eisenman's approach.
+1. An overdressed (three piece suit, pocket square) young boy/man wanted clarification the role of post-factum interpretation in Eisenman's understanding of what constitutes as critical architecture.
+Does it mean that, for example, a building can be critical only after it is built and reinterpreted, or, to put it another way, were Palladio's villas critical only after somebody re-interpreted them?
+Monika replies that no, one does not need time and to be re-interpreted in order to be critical, one can already be critical with regards to past (in the current present).
+It seems that there was some confusion with Eisenman's notion of critical architecture and Eisenman's notion of canon.

 ## Thoughts

 I have hard time swallowing any claims of the autonomy of architecture.
-These views come up quite frequently under different names: elementary forms, architectural truth,
+These views come up quite frequently under different names: elementary forms, architectural truth, autopoiesis, allusions to architecture as a distinct language, &c.
+Eisenman of course is very much in line with the latter of these claims, with much of his early work relating to semiotics, and much of his thinking/building revolving around Architecture, capital-A, self reflexive on the discipline.

+The issue is that even if one were to take the linguistic approach, that which Eisenman uses as a basis point for architecture's autonomy one can easily see and conclude that it actually points to the opposite.
+Language is dependant on externalities, it is shaped by outside forces and there is nothing fundamental about grammar[^kohn].
+Knowing that, it becomes difficult to argue for the fundamental necessity of certain architectural forms or concepts, it turns into just another form of reductionism justified by conventions.

+So much for comments on autonomy.

+One has to applaud Eisenman's study of Terragni, it reveals the building to be an interesting topic historically (the state of the Fascist party at the at point), architecturally (it's inventiveness and genesis) and intellectually (the potential readings of it).
+What particularly caught my attention was how, for a building that appears extremely stable, it is full of intended ambiguities; for example the trick of needing to open a window for it to gain a full platonic shape, making the building be in a kind of exponential limbo about it's solidity.
+It seems clear, but it isn't and can never be.

+It raises interesting questions which I'll have to consider.
+How to make an architecture that acknowledges the ambiguity of things?
+How to show the instability of any object's self conception?
+Can we do it without slipping ito metaphor?
+It's a very [OOO](ooo) thought, hence my interest in it.

-[^amazon]: Considering the relative obscurity of this book, I was surprised to find it has an above-averate quantity of reviews on amazon.com, of which only 3 are favourable.
+[^amazon]: Considering the relative obscurity of this book, I was surprised to find it has an above-average quantity of reviews on [amazon](http://www.amazon.co.uk/gp/product/1885254962/ref=as_li_ss_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=1885254962&linkCode=as2&tag=zmlka-21), of which only 3 are favourable.

+[^kohn]: See, for exmaple, Kohn's recent (and excellent) [How Forests Think](http://www.amazon.co.uk/gp/product/0520276116/ref=as_li_ss_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=0520276116&linkCode=as2&tag=zmlka-21), one of who's many topics is the influence of the surrounding world on language.